emidombek/nomada-photo/docs/README.md

   - Microsoft Surface Duo

 - Laptops/PC screens:
-  - MacBook Air
+  - MacBook Air 13in
-  - MacBook Pro
+  - MacBook Pro 13in
   - Dell 24in Monitor
+  - HP 24in Monitor

 ## Known Issues and Bugs